RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Lost in Space/Lost in Space.md

 		glide (1) secs to x:(0) y: (0)
 	```

-	To make the `point towards Earth` {.blockblue} block, you'll have to drag on the block, and then click the down arrow to select your 'Earth' sprite.
+	To make the `point towards Earth` {.blockmotion} block, you'll have to drag on the block, and then click the down arrow to select your 'Earth' sprite.

 	![screenshot](space-select.png)